unrepentantgeek/Duet4OBKP/README.md

   * PanelDue [US](https://www.filastruder.com/collections/electronics/products/paneldue) [EU](https://www.duet3d.com/DuetAddons/PanelDue)

 ## Hotend
 The E3D hotend is one of the best, and the E3D lite is an amazing value.
 With a couple of printed parts the end effector can be upgraded to fit either one.
 Just make sure that you get the 24v heater to match the Kossel Pro's power supply.
-You will also need to obtain another 5v 30mm fan (4.3CFM) as the Kossel Pro end effector cannot handle 24v.
+You will also need to obtain another 5v 30mm fan (4.3CFM) as the Kossel Pro end effector PCB cannot handle 24v.
   * E3D Lite V6 (24v bowden) [US](https://www.filastruder.com/products/lite6?variant=1283850628) [EU](http://e3d-online.com/Lite6-1.75mm-Bowden-24v)
   * E3D V6 (24v bowden) [US](https://www.filastruder.com/products/all-metal-e3d-v6-hotend?variant=1236046392) [EU](http://e3d-online.com/E3D-v6/Full-Kit/175-universal-bowden-full-kit)
   * 30mm 5v fan (4.3CFM)